TalAter/SpeechKITT/README.md

 ## Hello World - With annyang

 If you're doing [Speech Recognition with annyang](https://www.talater.com/annyang/), you can skip most of the configuration above.
+Just calling `SpeechKITT.annyang()` will take care of the configuration explained in steps 1 & 2 above.

 ````html
 <script src="//cdnjs.cloudflare.com/ajax/libs/annyang/2.0.0/annyang.min.js"></script>